 Undergraduate and Masters

 I teach various courses on IR theory and Middle East politics at both undergraduate and graduate levels.
-I am currently co-ordinator for Middle Eastern Politics (Honours), Global Politics from the Middle East (Honours) and Political Theories and Ideologies.
+I am currently co-ordinator for Middle Eastern Politics (Honours), Global Politics from the Middle East (Honours) and teach on the core course Theories and Ideologies of Politics and International Relations.

 Doctoral Research Supervision